The 16 Types of Business Meetings (and Why They Matter)

 Back to the list of types ⇧

-Frankly, I hesitated to include broadcast meetings and training as types, since both encompasses such a broad range of experiences.
+Frankly, I hesitated to include broadcast meetings and training as types, since both encompass such a broad range of experiences.
 Also, these meetings aren’t collaborative nor generative in the way that other meetings are; they don’t create new outcomes for everyone involved.
 They stretch the definition of what I’d consider a meeting.

 That said, I have heard people call broadcasts and training sessions “meetings” on multiple occasions.
 The all-staff meeting is often just announcements, but people call it a meeting.
 Project folks will schedule a “meeting to go over the new system” with a client, and that’s basically a lightweight training session.